 Social media isn’t a fad nor is it something people do because they’ve nothing else to do.
 The biggest growing social reality is social media outlets.
 50% of all the people who use the internet are on Facebook and if the people on Facebook were a country, it would be the 3rd largest country in the world.
-93% of all business own Facebook pages.
+93% of all businesses own Facebook pages.
 Every second 2 LinkedIn profiles are created and 53% of people recommend products on Twitter.
 As more links are made, more business is established; enabling more deals to be made online - rather than in person.
 And if you are someone who’s missing out on this, you have been missing out on a world of opportunities presented by social media.

 Getting Started with Social Media

 A business page would need to get the audience first.
 If you’ve got decent four or five-figure audiences, that’s fine.
-But for those just starting out, friends and family and business associates would form the backbone of your audience, paid advertisements to help in expanding your audience and would also bring back business conversions.
-Targeting a certain type of homogeneous demographic would get you likes and help you analyze trends and conversions.
+But for those just starting out, friends and family, and business associates would form the backbone of your audience, paid advertisements to help in expanding your audience and would also bring back business conversions.
+Targeting a certain type of homogeneous demographic would get you like and help you analyze trends and conversions.
 Once you’ve got a few people following your posts, good posts will start breeding out a new audience.
 If the content is king, good content is definitely the emperor.

 How to make the best use of Social Media for Business?

 Small businesses and even bigger businesses suffer from the problem of time management for social media engagement.
 One would think,” Naah it’s easy, I’ll just post something I find funny once in a while.”
-Both the approaches would be wrong—you want to post something that would engage your audience, and not something you find funny (insider jokes or personal wit may not be interesting to your audience) and “once in a while” is definitely not the way to go.
+Both approaches would be wrong—you want to post something that would engage your audience, and not something you find funny (insider jokes or personal wit may not be interesting to your audience), and “once in a while” is definitely not the way to go.
 A business page that posts once in two months is worse off than no business page at all.
 Facebook filters out inactive pages and non-interactive pages from people’s news feeds, so a constant connection needs to be maintained.
-Sound easy but unless you devote a certain amount of time every day to create content, it can get hectic, unmanaged and unresponsive all at the same time.
+Sound easy but unless you devote a certain amount of time every day to create content, it can get hectic, unmanaged, and unresponsive all at the same time.
 You wouldn’t want that, would you?
 Although it does sound dry, a strategy for Social Media Marketing Campaign is a must!

 A post on a social media platform should come off as natural and organic; not something that gives the feeling that it was done by a robot.
 Posts that appeal to the audience and would in turn engage them to make for successful campaigns.
 Blatant business promotions and advertisements don’t work unless they are squeezed in between fun posts.
 If your company website has a blog, all the better as you could quote small and curious texts from the blog and link back to the original post.
 It’s important to know what would catch a reader’s eye and what would idly pass by through the news feed with a halfhearted mouse scroll.
 Studies have shown that visual content connects better to people rather than textual posts, so images and videos are better processed than lines and lines of text.
-Posting alone won’t suffice either, replying comments and any kind of messages would promote a healthy relationship between you and your page likers.
+Posting alone won’t suffice either, replying to comments and any kind of messages would promote a healthy relationship between you and your page likers.

-An excellent way to make frequent posts on some or all of the social media platforms would be to schedule posts to different times of the day.
-If you only get a small amount of time for social media in between replying emails and business activities, schedule posts and your stock images to different times during the day.
-Also, peak hour posts should be made to ensure more people would view your posts.
+An excellent way to make frequent posts on some or all of the social media platforms would be to schedule posts at different times of the day.
+If you only get a small amount of time for social media in between replying to emails and business activities, schedule posts and your stock images to different times during the day.
+Also, peak-hour posts should be made to ensure more people would view your posts.
 Twin posts on various social media platforms are a nice idea that would expand your horizon for a target audience.
 Also if you think you are running out of content; repost something that you had done a few months earlier but make it a habit of posting original and fresh content rather than pilfering stuff from others.